barebox/barebox/Documentation/boards/efi.rst

     devpath: pci_root(0)/Pci(0x1c,0x3)/Pci(0x0,0x0)/Mac(e03f4914f157)

 The protocols section in the output shows the different protocols this handle implements.
-One of this Protocols (here the first) is the Simple Network Protocol GUID:
+One of these Protocols (here the first) is the Simple Network Protocol GUID:

 .. code-block:: c